suhangpro/mvcnn/README.md

 # CNNs for shape recognition

 The goal of the project is to learn a general purpose descriptor for shape recognition.
-To do this we train discriminative models for image recognition using covolutional neural networks (CNNs) where shape is the only cue.
-Examples include line-drawings, clip art images where color is removed, or **renderings of 3D models** where there is little texture information present.
+To do this we train discriminative models for shape recognition using convolutional neural networks (CNNs) where view-based shape representations are the only cues.
+Examples include line-drawings, clip art images where color is removed, or **renderings of 3D models** where there is little or no texture information present.

 ## Installation and Usage